jfeng45/servicetmpl/README.md

 # Service Template

-This is a project to show the project layout for a Microservice business application in gRPC and Go.
+This is a project to show the project layout for a Micro-service application in gRPC and Go.
 It applied Clean Architecture design and using dependency injection to inject concrete types into each function.

 ## How to use this project
-This project is best to be used as a starting point when creating a business gRPC Micro-service project.
-It already has rich built-in functionalities and is working, so there is no need to start from scratch.
-The purpose of it is to build basic functions into it with a flexible framework, which can be extended easily.
-The application design followed SOLID design principle and Go's concise coding style, so it can be used as a living example of application design and coding style when you try to enforce it in your code.
-In case you have a little different design and coding style, it is easy to change it fitting into your needs.
+This project is best to be used as a starting point when creating a gRPC Micro-service project.
+It already has rich built-in functionalities and is working, so there is no reason to start from scratch.
+The goal of the project is to build a flexible framework with basic function, which can be extended easily.
+The application design followed SOLID design principle and Go's concise coding style, so it can be used as a living example of application design and coding style when you try to enforce them in your code.

 ## Use it as a template to start a service project
 ### Functional Features:
-1. Switch persistence layer implementation by changing configuration file ( It implemented MySQL and CouchDB) (The database can be SQL and NoSQL)
+1. Switch persistence layer implementation by changing configuration file.
+Currently, it implemented MySQL and CouchDB.
+(It can be extended to support other SQL or NoSQL database)
-2. Switch logging lib by changing configuration file (It implemented ZAP and Logrus)( The logger lib need to support common interface similar to ZAP and Logrus)
+2. Switch logging provider by changing configuration file.
+Currently, it implemented ZAP and Logrus. ( It can be extended to support other logging providers, as long as they support common interface similar to ZAP and Logrus)
-3. Support business layer transaction ( It doesn't support nested transaction or transaction across multiple Micro-service)
+3. Support business layer transaction (It doesn't support nested transaction or transaction boundary across multiple Micro-services)
 4. Using Dependency Injection to create concrete types and wire the whole application together.
-5. Application configurations are saved in yaml file and can be changed easily.
+5. Application configurations are saved in a YAML file.

-### Design Feature:
+### Design Features:
 ##### 1. Programming on interface
 * Application has three layers: use case, model and persistence.
 Each layer access other layers through interface ( Except for model layer, which doesn't need interface).
 * Outside functions are also accessed through interface.